 Six keys to successful outdoor tile setting

 - Use high-quality materials only.
-Expensive tile won’t necessarily outlast moderately priced tile, but with thin-set, grout, sealer and caulk, you get what you pay for.
+Expensive patio tiles won’t necessarily outlast moderately priced tile, but with thin-set, grout, sealer and caulk, you get what you pay for.

 - Follow the manufacturer’s instructions.
 Even the best setting materials won’t perform as promised unless you mix and use them as instructed.

 - Apply tile only to a stable, well-drained slab.
 A slab with places for puddles or ever-growing cracks is no place for tile.